intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 kotlin={`
 val lineLayer = LineLayer("line-layer", "line-source")

 // The layer properties for our line.
-This is where we make the line dotted, set the color, etc. lineLayer.setProperties(
+This is where you can make the line dotted, set the color, etc. lineLayer.setProperties(
 	PropertyFactory.lineDasharray(arrayOf(0.01f, 2f)),
 	PropertyFactory.lineCap(Property.LINE_CAP_ROUND),